 When it comes to people working on web projects, we divide them into two categories: web development consultants and web developers.
 The distinction can be a little fuzzy, since people like designers and testers aren’t interacting with the code at all.
-Don’t worry about this – the difference lies between people who find solutions to client problems (consultants), and people who implement these solutions (developers).
+Don’t worry about this – the difference lies between people who find solutions to client problems (website development consultants), and people who implement these solutions (developers).

 Why is this distinction so important?

 This comes down to the service you’re looking for when hiring a web development team.
 If you’re lacking an internal team that can think through and create detailed specification for projects, then you need to look for web development consultants.
 They can provide expertise in creating website functional specifications to manage potential issues and optimize workflows.
 This is important; without an experienced lead in the team, there may be no one to raise possible issues, figure out better workflows for your project, or manage the developers for you.

 Web developers that care